Ayla's questions echoed between them, but neither man let it show.

 Right there in the middle of the human city?

-She wasn't anywhere to be seen, but he could pick up her scent, just the slightest.
+She wasn't anywhere to be seen, and he didn't see any other wolves that he recognized, but he could pick up the scent, just the slightest.

 Dominic started to follow the shallow trail the scent left behind.